AshishKnightfury/IQ_Quiz/readme.md

 A screenshot:
 ![alt text][screenshot]

-[screenshot]: ./screenshot.png "Screenshot of the app"
+[screenshot]: ./screenshot.png "Screenshot of the app running on Ubuntu on WSL (Windows Terminal)"

 ## Getting Started